 By mid-June we moved into our new house.
 The feeling of being on our own again was incredible.
 It was as if a mountain had been lifted off our shoulders.
 It was quiet, it was peaceful and it was ours.
 I didn’t care that we had little furniture, that it was a horrible mess and was painted all the wrong color.
 I was grateful to be free from the chaos and dysfunction that we had been living in.
 It was nice to sit back, relax and breathe again.

 The summer of 2015 was great.
 I was happy.
 We purchased season tickets to watch our local football team, went to concerts and welcomed another beautiful baby nephew.
 We slowly turned our house into a home and I was fully settled at work and thriving.
 I learned how to run hemodialysis and discovered that I was good at it.
-I considered this to be quite an achievement.
-The previous summer I had convinced myself I would never be able to learn anything new.
+This was a big step for me.
+The previous summer I was convinced I would never be able to learn anything new.
 My brain was overflowing with negative and self-defeating thoughts.
 There was no room for anything else and I had lost my ability to concentrate.
 Needless to say I was quite proud of myself for getting through the brain fog and learning a new skill.